cedric25/node-api-starter/README.md

 ### Logs (bunyan)

  - `npm i bunyan`
- - `npm i bunyan-format --save-dev` for dev logs
  - Create the config you wish such as in `src/logger.js`
+ - Create a npm script that uses bunyan CLI (Makes logs more readable in dev)

 ### Access logs (morgan)